League of Legends in esports: 2018–2021: Growing popularity, Chinese dominance, and COVID-19 impact

-2022-2024: Return to touring, Korean resurgence, and influencer teams
+2022–2024: Return to touring, Korean resurgence, and influencer teams

-Kim "Deft" Hyuk-kyu won his maiden World Championship with DRX in 2022, regarded as one of the greatest upsets in League of Legends history.
+Kim "Deft" Hyuk-kyu won the 2022 World Championship with DRX, regarded as one of the greatest upsets in League of Legends history.

 Spectators returned to live events beginning in 2022, with regional leagues offering limited capacities each game day.
 The 2022 Mid-Season Invitational was held in Busan, South Korea, which was won by the LPL's Royal Never Give Up despite competing remotely in the team's training facility due to the COVID-19 pandemic in mainland China.
 Mexico would host its first League of Legends World Championship in 2022 alongside the United States.
 Canada was originally slated to host the semi-final stage of the tournament at the Scotiabank Arena, Toronto.
 However, due to the impact of the COVID-19 pandemic in Canada on securing multi-entry visas, Riot Games announced the State Farm Arena in Atlanta, United States as its replacement venue.
 The World Championship was won by DRX, defeating T1, who went 18-0 during the LCK's Spring split of that year, with a 3-2 scoreline and is considered of a Cinderella run by commentators, with many regarding it as one of the greatest finals in the history of League of Legends.
 DRX also became the first team to win the world title as a fourth seed and after starting the tournament in the play-in stage.
 The following year's Mid-Season Invitational was the first international tournament to be held in Europe after the COVID-19 pandemic, and was won by JD Gaming after defeating Bilibili Gaming in an all-LPL final.
 T1 would bounce back from their 2022 defeat, winning the 2023 League of Legends World Championship on home soil, and would be the start of another streak of international victories for the LCK.